-f you have Parkinson's, you might have some concerns about how you'll manage financially.
-Although most of your healthcare will be covered by the NHS (if you live in England, Wales or Scotland) or Health and Social Care (if you live in Northern Ireland), you may be worried about paying for any extra medical costs.
+f you have Parkinson's, you might be worried about how you'll manage financially.
+Although most of your healthcare will be covered by the NHS (in England, Wales or Scotland) or Health and Social Care (in Northern Ireland), you might be concerned about paying extra medical costs.

-But there is some financial support available, so it's important that you're aware of what benefits and schemes you're entitled to.
-This information explains more about NHS costs and any help you may get to pay for them.
+But there is some financial support available, so it's important that you are aware of what you're entitled to.
+This information explains more about NHS costs and any help you might get to pay for them.